Overview of the prediction model

 - How many items do we need to keep in inventory?

-- How many leads should a sales team be able to convert in a month?
+- How many leads should a sales team convert in a month?